 2. What to Do on the First Week of Kindergarten

-As I mentioned above, I outlined what I do on the first day of school quite thoroughly in a previous blog post.
+I outlined what I do on the first day of school quite thoroughly in another blog post.
 Here is what I do during the rest of the week.
 And those portfolio papers mentioned above come in QUITE handy!
 Keep in mind that my district allows the children to attend Kindergarten for only a half day for the first four weeks, so this is a half day schedule.
 I always plan on being very flexible with my lesson plans for the first couple of weeks, because you never know what types of issues will come up that will need to be dealt with right away.
 So anything that doesn’t get finished will just have to wait until tomorrow, and that’s just the way it is.

 8:00-8:15 – Outside Recess